TV Trivia: The Mary Tyler Moore Show

 Georgia Engel, who played Ted’s on-screen love Georgette, had a thriving career in films and as a semi-regular / star on several television series over the next 35+ years (Goodtime Girls, Coach, Everybody Loves Raymond, Passions, Hot in Cleveland).
 Engel received several Emmy Award nominations – 2 for her work on The Mary Tyler Moore Show, and another 3 for her Everybody Loves Raymond performances as Pat MacDougal.
 Georgia Engel passed away in April 2019 at the age of 70 from unknown causes (she was a Christian Science follower and did not consult doctors).

 Gavin MacLeod starred in another long-running series, The Love Boat (1977-1987), as Captain Merrill Stubing.
-He’s kept active on stage, television, and films since then.
-Gavin MacLeod will turn 89 on February 28th, 2020.
+He worked on stage, television, and films after that.
+Gavin MacLeod turned 90 on his February 28th birthday in 2021; he died in May 2021.

-Edward Asner was a star of TV and movies for years before and after The Mary Tyler Moore Show, often playing Santa onscreen.
-He voiced the lovable old man in the feature film UP (2009), and his list of film and TV credits is approaching the 400 mark.
-Over his career, Asner has amassed 7 Primetime Emmy Awards – 3 for playing Lou Grant on The MTM Show, and another 2 for starring in the spin-off drama Lou Grant; 1 for his work as grim Axel Jordache on Rich Man, Poor Man (1976); and another for his portrayal of slaver Captain Thomas Davies on Roots (1977).
-In 2020 he’s involved in no less than 15 TV or movie projects, and Ed Asner was touring on stage as recently as 2019 when he turned 90 on his November 15th birthday.
+Edward Asner was a star of TV and movies for years before and after The Mary Tyler Moore Show, often playing Santa onscreen in Christmas movies.
+He voiced the lovable old man in the animated feature film UP (2009), and his list of film and TV credits approached the 400 mark.
+Over his career, Asner amassed 7 Primetime Emmy Awards – 3 for playing Lou Grant on The MTM Show, and another 2 for starring in the spin-off drama Lou Grant; 1 for his work as grim Axel Jordache on Rich Man, Poor Man (1976); and another for his portrayal of slaver Captain Thomas Davies on Roots (1977).
+In 2020 he was involved in no less than 15 TV or movie projects, and Asner toured on stage as recently as 2019, when he turned 90 on his November 15th birthday.
+Ed Asner died on August 29, 2021 at the age of 91.

-Betty White has made a career out of being a funny, racy “older” woman and is an AARP commercial regular.
+Betty White made a career out of being a funny, racy “older” woman and was an AARP commercial regular.
 She starred on the Hot in Cleveland (2010-2015) television comedy and on a 2013 episode was joined by friends Cloris Leachman, Valerie Harper, Mary Tyler Moore, and Georgia Engel for an MTM reunion of sorts.
-No slouch when it comes to Emmy Awards herself, Betty has won 5 of them, among with are 2 from The MTM Show and another from her performance as Rose Nylund on The Golden Girls (1985-1992) Lovely Betty White celebrated her 98th birthday on January 17, 2020.
+No slouch when it came to Emmy Awards herself, Betty won 5 of them, among which were 2 from The MTM Show and another from her performance as Rose Nylund on The Golden Girls (1985-1992) Lovely Betty White celebrated her 99th birthday on January 17, 2021; she passed away on New Year’s Eve, 2021.

 Q1.
 Lou Grant, Ed Asner’s character from The Mary Tyler Moore Show.
 Lou Grant was a drama set in a newspaper newsroom.